 “Trying to balance all these things using Abaqus for both the mechanical analyses as well as the thermal process simulations is a huge area of interest for us right now,” he adds.
 “We’re seeing a lot of demand for that kind of activity from both industry and funding bodies.”

-Selective Laser Melting (SLM) is a powder-bed fusion AM process by which a layer of powder is deposited onto a substrate, spread uniformly by a wiper, and then a high power-density laser fully melts the powder layer according to a specific computer-generated 2D slice of the 3D part being built.
+Selective Laser Melting (SLM) is a powder-bed fusion additive manufacturing process by which a layer of powder is deposited onto a substrate, spread uniformly by a wiper, and then a high power-density laser fully melts the powder layer according to a specific computer-generated 2D slice of the 3D part being built.

 The melted particles fuse and solidify to form a layer of the component.
 The substrate then retracts vertically and the next layer of powder is deposited, with the fusion process repeated until the 3D part is completely built.
 A wide range of material can be used including metal alloys like Titanium alloys (Ti-6Al-4V), stainless steel, nickel-based alloys (Inconel) and Aluminium alloys (6061).